mwan0061/P2/Readme.md

 A minialistic model with one convolutional layer (plus pooling and relu) and two fully connected layers was built and tested.
 It was shown that the model could fit a few sample input images, and output a steering angle in the correct direction.
 The model was then modified and tuned with a series of trials and errors, until finally could drive the car smoothly in endless laps.

-Below is a list of things that have been excercised in order to achieve the final model:
+Below is a list of things that have been excercised in order to achieve the final model.
+Note that data augmentation and model tuning experiments were carried out in parallel because sometimes it was not clear whether lack of good data or model flaw caused a problem.

 #### 1. Augmenting data by using side camera images:
 Images of all three camperas are utilised.
 When using a side camera image, the corresponding steering angle is modified towards the centre.
 This showed improvement on keeping the car at the centre of the road.